Using SunLife’s equity release calculator

 Getting help and advice on equity release

-Before making a decision about equity release, it’s important to get advice from an expert, qualified adviser.
+Before making a decision about equity release, you'll need to get advice from an expert, qualified adviser.
 They can compare plans available to you and advise on what type of equity release would best suit you.

 Our equity release calculator explained